fragcolor-xyz/shards/docs/docs/contribute/docs/start-documenting.md

     pip install mkdocs
     ```

-Once done, you can check if your installation was successful by running the following command:
+Once done, you can check if your installation is successful with the command:

 === "Command"